top of page

 Dr. Clint Geller joined Materials Design, Inc. in June of 2020.
 He is a recently retired Senior Advisor Scientist (previously called “Advisory Scientist”) with the Naval Nuclear Laboratory (Bettis site, near Pittsburgh), where he was employed for over 40 years.

-Volker Eyert
+Dr. Volker Eyert

 Senior Scientist